Rethinking the Role of Infrastructure in Collaborative Perception: Experiments

 \subsubsection{Accuracy.}

-The results of the accuracy comparison between V2V CP and V2X CP are in Table~\ref{tab:accuracy_v2v_v2x}.
+The results of the accuracy comparison between V2V CP and V2X CP are in Tab.~\ref{tab:accuracy_v2v_v2x}.
 Regarding the detection accuracy on V2XSet, for all the models, V2X CP shows better accuracy than V2V CP.
-In the perfect setting, AP@0.7 increases by between 9.51\% and 10.87\%, and in the simple noise setting, AP@0.7 increases by between 3.49\% and 6.11\%.
-Regarding the detection accuracy on V2X-Sim, for all the models, V2X CP shows better accuracy in the perfect setting, enhanced by between 2.67\% and 4.03\%.
-However, in the simple noise setting, V2X CP has lower accuracy than V2V CP, decreased by between 0.70\% and 2.89\%.
+In the perfect setting, AP@0.7 increases by between 7.29\% and 10.30\%, and in the simple noise setting, AP@0.7 increases by between 1.43\% and 2.98\%.
+Regarding the detection accuracy on V2X-Sim, for all the models, V2X CP shows better accuracy in the perfect setting, enhanced by between 2.53\% and 4.55\%, and in the simple noise setting, AP@0.7 of V2X-ViT and ParCon increase by 2.71\% and 0.86\%, respectively.
+However, Where2comm has lower accuracy about V2X CP than V2V CP, decreased by 0.73\%.

 In the simple noise setting, the accuracy of V2X CP is better in V2XSet and worse in V2X-Sim than that of V2V CP.
 The main cause is noise itself.
 Noise tends to be more severe when sensor data points are far from the sensor (e.g., for the same level of heading angle noise, data points farther from the sensor represent excessive movement compared to those closer to the sensor).
 For this reason, the infrastructure's property of a broader sensor range makes the infrastructure more vulnerable to noise than the vehicle.
 Furthermore, noise makes perception ability more vulnerable with the smaller detection range.
-As mentioned in Section~\ref{sec:implement_details}, V2X-Sim uses a smaller detection range than V2XSet.
+As mentioned in Sec.~\ref{sec:implement_details}, V2X-Sim uses a smaller detection range than V2XSet.
 The smaller detection range is less likely to include the auxiliary agents' data.
 This indicates that the infrastructure might rarely influence the ego vehicle to enhance perception, or infrastructure data with noise deteriorates the perception ability, which acts as an obstruction.